 DNA Database Expungement

 Law enforcement is allowed to collect DNA samples from certain individuals.
-In California, law enforcement can keep the DNA and DNA profile of anyone convicted of a felony or anyone required to register as a sex offender or an arson offender.
+In California, law enforcement can keep the DNA and DNA profile of anyone who pleads guilty to or is convicted of a felony or anyone required to register as a sex offender or an arson offender.
 The DNA sample is put into a DNA database maintained by the Department of Justice (DOJ).
 The database is called CAL-DNA.
 DNA samples and profiles may also be saved by the FBI.

 If there is no legal basis for the DOJ to keep your DNA sample and your DNA profile, you can request that the sample be destroyed and your DNA profile be erased from the database.